qu-bit1/xEncoder/README.md

 2. Computationally predict the expression of thousands of additional genes
 3. Gain insights into cellular states and functions that would otherwise require more expensive or technically challenging experiments

+## Alignment

+First align both the tissues using the code given in the directory `tissue-alignment`

 ## Model Architecture

 The project implements a multi-encoder single latent space single decoder architecture: